tibs/fish-and-chips-and-kafka-talk/sketch.rst

   testing, which means I can probably write an app without needing to actually connect to Kafka in the early stages, which would be nice.

+  **But** it's really intended for consumers, I think, and also I should probably limit the number of "new things" I introduce, especially as I'm not doing anything very complicated with my Kafka setup.

 .. _click: https://github.com/pallets/click/
 .. _`click docs`: https://click.palletsprojects.com/en/8.1.x/
 .. _textual: https://github.com/Textualize/textual